gksbalamurugan/Balaprince25/README.md

 I'm always curious and love to explore different technologies, constantly seeking to learn and implement innovative projects.

 - 🔭 I’m currently working on:
+  - Machine Learning in tech projects
+  - Electric Vehicle technologies
   - IoT-based ecosystems and automation
   - Cybersecurity tools and systems
-  - Machine Learning in tech projects
-  - Electric Vehicle technologies

-- 🌱 I’m currently learning:
-  - Cybersecurity techniques
-  - IoT systems
-  - Machine Learning
-  - Electric Vehicles

 - 📫 How to reach me:
   - Email: gksbalamurugan@gmail.com